 I exact a preference for hyperbole (i.e., operatic) and psychological texture in my work.
 It explores within the confines of self-portraiture that typically runs counter to modern western notions of beauty; where I re-render the flesh of friends and relations (lasting and temporary) by compositing my imagery from a variety of observed, imaginary and digital sources.

 Prominent influences and sources of inspiration (non-exhaustive) include; Japanese aesthetics (i.e., wabi-sabi), fringe and popular culture from Butoh to Manga, Western Comic Book Art, as well as Northern Renaissance, Baroque and 19th-century French Art.

 ...and, in revision...

 Bearing witness to the rise of the digital age which has acted as a causative agent toward the mutability of identity, art can partly be seen as an aspirational projection based on potentiality and connectivity; wherein, it manifests as a mediation between a viewer and the actual work.
 Therefore, the art practice serves as a virile act as a means of propagation that affirms the identity of the creator as well as augmenting the isolation that is discorporealizing on a metaphysical level.
-Nonetheless, the passage from introspection to projection, which materializes from a solipsistic practice, returns to that which we know and fear; our vulnerability and mortality that presents painted castrated bodies; wherein, the altered sex is liberated in its transitive and mutilated state to emote.
+Nonetheless, the passage from introspection to projection, which materializes from a solipsistic practice, returns to that which we know and fear; our vulnerability and mortality manifested as a painted altered sex that is liberated in its transitive state to emote.